yarong1971/spark_exam_yaron/readme.txt

 ]

 Web UI Tools:
-The Game Application supports Swagger UI Documentation Tool for making your request To enter the Swagger UI go to: http://localhost:8080/swagger-ui.html#/
+The Game Application supports Swagger UI Documentation Tool for more interactive requests To enter to the Swagger UI, go to: http://localhost:8080/swagger-ui.html#/